 As you can see, placing an exacta horse racing bet is extremely simple.
 All that’s left for you to do is watch the race and cheer for your selected horses.
 If they finish in the exact order, your bet will win.

 Let’s see an example of this bet type.
 For example, you want to place it on the Kentucky Derby and see what your Kentucky Derby exacta payouts will be like.
 What you need to do is select the Kentucky runner among the twenty available that you think will finish first, and another one that will finish second.
 The only way to win this bet is to guess the finishing order of these two horses correctly.
-The minimum amount you can typically wager is $1 per selection.
+This means that if the two horses you have chosen won first and second place, but not in the order you predicted, your bet will lose.
+The minimum amount you can typically wager is $1 per selection, but the odds are calculated at a bet value of $2.
+This is the case for both one track as well as online exacta betting.

 Exacta Bet Variations